 Applications are not retained for future openings, so it is necessary to apply each time you’d like to be considered for an open position.
 However, if you are a returning applicant, as defined above, all your information is retained and you will only need to update information as needed.

 Idaho Power does offer internships!
-To see if an internship is available in your area of study, visit the Career Opportunities page to view all open positions.
+To see if an internship is available in your area of study, visit the Job Openings page to view all open positions.
 Once you see a position you’re interested in, apply using our online application system.

 No, Idaho Power will not provide sponsorship for obtaining an employment visa, such as an H-1B visa.